Friday, October 24, 2008

 Uh-oh...
 I need help!

-Now that we understand what the malware label means in search results, what do you do if you're a webmaster and Google's scanners have found malware on your site?
+Now that we understand what the malware label means in search results, what do you do if you're a site owner and Google's scanners have found malware on your site?

 There are some resources to help clean things up.
 The Google Webmaster Central blog has